Podcastindex-org/podcast-namespace/letters/letter-to-apple.md

 1. **Podcast Linking**: allow iOS and Mac users to select their own choice of 3rd party Podcast playing app for links to podcasts.
 We have a standardised schema and a range of apps, which have adopted it.
 We would love to see the Apple Podcast app also recognise this standard way of linking to episodes of podcasts.
 2. **Use Podping**: We would be delighted to see Apple start using the free to use instant notification system Podping.
 This would dramatically reduce the number and frequency of checks on RSS feeds which Apple makes 24x7 to keep Apple's index up to date.
-3. **Recognise the vibrant Podcasting 2.0 development community** and **engage with us** making everything better for everyone involved in Podcasting!
+3. **Appoint a dedicated Podcasting 2.0 Liason**: We'd love to see Apple recognise the vibrant Podcasting 2.0 development community and **engage with us** making everything better for everyone involved in Podcasting!
 This largely grass roots and direct form of communication is one of the most vibrant parts of the Internet and we want to keep it growing.

 ## Background

-Back in 2005 I was called to a meeting with Steve Jobs.
+Adam writes: "Back in 2005 I was called to a meeting with Steve Jobs.
 He asked me if it would be OK to put Podcasts directly into the software for the iPod: iTunes on the Mac.

-This meeting followed a number of years of open source development which had led up to the fledgling Podcasting industry.
-We had built our own production tools, distribution systems and podcast player software.
-We had our own Index which, following that meeting with Steve Jobs, I entrusted to Apple.
+This meeting followed a number of years of open source development which built the fledgling Podcasting industry.
+That effort had built production tools, distribution systems and podcast player software.
+We had our own Index which, following that meeting with Steve Jobs, I entrusted to Apple."

-Many years later, in which Podcasting grew into a thriving industry all of its own, Apple still holds a special place with it's Index of shows and free to use API.
+Many years later, through which Podcasting grew into a thriving industry all of its own, Apple still holds a special place with it's Index of shows and free to use API.

 Today Apple maintains a large market dominance on its own iOS platform with the built in Podcasting App.
 But there is healthy competition from a range of apps produced by billion dollar companies right down to single person startups.
 All these apps compete on iOS and Google's Android and there is room for all of them.